Jahia/keepicker/README.md

 >If you want to be able to select media content from Jahia **and** Keepeek you can use the [DAM Selector][DamSelector] module.

+Note: Only image and video are handled by this module

 ![](./doc/images/main.png)